 Eye contact is one of the most important forms of non-verbal communication, especially for speakers.
 Have you ever had to endure a speaker who read from the lectern, or talked to the PowerPoint slides, or stared at the cue cards in his hand, or basically looked anywhere but at the audience?
 How exciting was that?
 Not […]

 When delivering a speech or presentation, it is preferable for a speaker to do so without notes whenever possible.
-Being free from notes allows a speaker to have maximum eye contact with the audience; it frees the speaker from being anchored to a lectern and allows him to use the full speaking area; and it conveys […]
+Being free from notes allows a speaker to have maximum eye contact with the audience.
+The speaker can also move out from behind the lectern and use the full speaking area.
+And, it conveys to the […]